hexbatch/apple-core/v1/docs/core/attributes.md

 By default, if no permissions, attributes can be read by everyone, and only written to by the owner

-To make attributes read only or write only, make the set_requirements be an attribute that is defined to never be combined with this attribute in any set
+To make attributes read only or write only, make the set_requirements be an attribute that is defined to be allergic to this attribute

 ### set requirements